gvwilson/sensibleadventures/iffy/iffy.md

 the jungle had once been called a web or a net, as if people had hoped to catch the truth in it.
 Those days had ended even before the ice started to melt.
+For every truth there were a dozen half-truths and two outright lies.
+Malware that could erase your history or make you speak in tongues lurked in the undergrowth, replicating and mutating and hybridizing.
+A handful of people so brave or desperate that they might as well be crazy still risked their sanity with virtual reality and direct neural links.
+Everyone else stuck to text and voice and simple, sanitized graphics.

-It only took Aunt Naggie a minute to gather up a trio of sturdy mesh bags and an ancient handheld that she swore would warn if anything was toxic.
+It only took Aunt Naggie a minute to gather up a trio of sturdy mesh bags and an ancient handheld that she swore would warn them of anything toxic.
-Iffy slipped a few small tools into a waistbelt under her coat, telling herself that if she was lucky, someone in the market would have mending work she could do for a few rand while Aunt Naggie haggled over onions, noodles, and soy.
+Iffy slipped a few small tools into a waistbelt under her coat, telling her foster mother that if she was lucky, someone in the market would have mending work she could do for a few rand while Aunt Naggie haggled over onions, noodles, and soy.

-After dragging a razor over her scalp and watching sternly while Iffy, under protest, did the same,
+After dragging a shaver over her scalp and watching sternly while Iffy, under protest, did the same,
 Aunt Naggie strode down the gangplank with her foster daughter in her wake.
-One of the Marines listened patiently as Aunt Naggie somewhat breathlessly launched into the details of her shopping list, then raised a hand to stop her.
+One of the Marines listened patiently as Aunt Naggie somewhat breathlessly launched into her planned itinerary, then raised a hand to stop her.
-"Please procure whatever you require, citizen" he said, passing her a black-edged money card.
+"Please procure whatever you require, citizen" he said, passing her a black-edged money.
-"But keep in mind that Finance will charge things back to you if it thinks they're luxuries."
+"But keep in mind that Finance will decline charges if it thinks they're luxuries."
 He glanced pointedly over her shoulder at Uncle Jack, whose plan for looking at the engine seemed to consist of leaning on the *Guinevere*'s taffrail